Drunkendragonify/Karios/README.md

 - Multithreading
 - Command System for C&C
 - Disguised process (Icon, Smartscreen ect.)
+- DDOS Function - 35% done
+- Open website (Has option to be in the background)

 **NOTE**: This should be used as an educational resource, we do not accept any responsibility for anyone who uses this program maliciously if you are caught!